cased/skyline/README.md

 ## Features

-- 🚀 **Easy for Local Development**: Automatic smee.io webhook forwarding setup - no ngrok or public URLs needed
+- 🚀 **Easy for Local Development**: Developers do not need to manually setup their own apps, fill in permission details, etc. Also no need for shared dev apps.
 - 🔐 **Secure Credential Management**: Automatically saves the new app credentials and private key in the right places, so you can get right to work
 - ⚡️ **Flexible Configuration**: Use interactive prompts or JSON config files for reproducible app creation
 - 🔄 **GitHub App Manifest Flow**: Implements GitHub's manifest flow for automated app creation with pre-filled permissions